Nexmo/station/_tutorials/smart-local-numbers.md

 ## Conclusion

 You have created a voice application, purchased phone numbers and linked them to a Nexmo voice application.
-You have then built a Smart Local Number application that receives an inbound call, maps the called number to a standard input, and then collects more input from the user to play back more further info to them.
+You have then built a Smart Local Number application that receives an inbound call, maps the called number to a standard input, and then collects more input from the user to play back further info to them.

 ## Get the Code

-All the code for this tutorial and more is in the [800 Replacement repository on GitHub](https://github.com/Nexmo/ruby-800-replacement).
+All the code for this tutorial and more is in the [800 Replacement repository on GitHub](https://github.com/Nexmo/800-replacement).

 ## Resources